benem3000/mcspatched/README.md

 # MCSPatched &nbsp; [![bluebuild build badge](https://github.com/benem3000/mcspatched/actions/workflows/build.yml/badge.svg)](https://github.com/benem3000/mcspatched/actions/workflows/build.yml)

+# !DO NOT USE YET UNTIL THIS COMMENT IS REMOVED!

 This repository provides a pre-compiled, toggleable kernel module (mac80211-kmod) for Bazzite and Fedora Atomic desktops.
 It bypasses basic MCS set validation to resolve Wi-Fi connectivity issues with certain 4x4 access points, such as specific Comcast or Xfinity routers.

 The included GitHub Actions workflow automatically compiles the module against the latest kernel used by Bazzite, signs it for Secure Boot, and packages it as an RPM.
 To ensure system stability, the patch is disabled by default and must be explicitly enabled by the user after installation.